ibm-cloud-docs/openwhisk/openwhisk_actions.md

 {:tip: .tip}
 {:pre: .pre}

-# Create and invoke Actions
+# Creating and invoking Actions
 {: #openwhisk_actions}

 Actions are stateless code snippets that run on the {{site.data.keyword.openwhisk}} platform.
 For example, an Action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.
 An Action can be written as a JavaScript, Swift, Python, PHP function, Java method, or any binary-compatible executable, including Go programs and custom executables packaged as Docker containers.